vimkim/cubrid-broker-log-binder/README.md

 ```

-### 1. Prepare a cubrid broker log file as an input file:
+### 1. Prepare a cubrid broker log file as an input file

 example.log: